The Golf Round

 The parking lot is calm.
 Golf bags lean against cars like old friends waiting to be reunited.
 Somewhere in the distance, a mower hums.
 The smell of cut grass is unmistakable.

-This is where a round of golf actually begins — not on the first tee, but here.
-Before a single shot is hit.
+This is where a round of golf really begins.
+It starts here, not on the first tee, before you hit your first shot.

 Golf is a walking game, even if you ride.
 It unfolds slowly.
-It rewards patience and punishes rush.
+It rewards patience and punishes rashness.

 You check in.
 You pull on your glove.
 You step toward the practice area.